 - C. OCOK will ensure that all training opportunities within the system of care lead towards accomplishing our mission and meeting outcomes.
-Training opportunities for personnel and Providers will be available through multiple resources: - 1.
+Network Providers are responsible for meeting timeframes according to training requirements (orientation, pre-service, annual) for personnel and caregivers/foster parents.
+Training opportunities for OCOK personnel and Network Providers will be available through multiple resources: - 1.
 Training provided by subject matter experts within the Network and other community resources. - 2.
-OCOK will work with DFPS to provide training on Cultural Diversity, Disproportionality and Knowing Who You Are trainings. - D. Additional required training includes: - 1.
+OCOK will work with DFPS to provide training on Cultural Diversity, Disproportionality and Knowing Who You Are trainings. - D. Additional required trainings include: - 1.
 Orientation training, within the first three months of hire, which includes an overview of the relevant and applicable DFPS and federal rules, and OCOK system of care; - 2.
-Pre-service training for OCOK personnel and Network Providers will include at minimum: Agency's mission and philosophy - Agency's mission and philosophy Personnel Manual Policies and Procedures Organizational Chart Mandated Reporting of Suspected Abuse and Neglect Client Rights Confidentiality and HIPAA Disaster and Emergency Response Preparedness Plan Cultural Competency/Diversity Emergency Behavior Intervention Psychotropic Medication Management Adult/Infant CPR and First Aid Medical Consenter Training Trauma-Informed Care - 3.
-These items are also included in an annual training requirement in addition to transportation - safety, professional ethics, civil rights compliance and infection control: Protocols for Foster Care Redesign/Community-Based Care Job specific requirements, protocols for each job function Continuing education requirements for each job function Implementation guidelines and expectations for OCOK personnel At all times OCOK and Network Providers will follow any DFPS dispositions in reference to additional training and those outlined in the OCOK Provider Manual
+OCOK personnel and Residential Network Providers Training Plan must include, at minimum: Agency's mission and philosophy Personnel Manual Policies and Procedures Organizational Chart Reporting Suspected Abuse or Neglect of a Child (OCOK annual requirement) Recognizing and Reporting Child Sexual Abuse (OCOK annual requirement) Client Rights - Confidentiality and HIPAA - Cyber Security (OCOK annual requirement) - Disaster and Emergency Response Preparedness Plan (OCOK annual requirement) - Cultural Competency/Diversity (OCOK annual requirement) - Emergency Behavior Intervention - Psychotropic Medication Management (OCOK annual requirement) - Adult/Infant CPR and First Aid - DFPS Medical Consenter Training (OCOK annual requirement) - Trauma-Informed Care (OCOK annual requirement) - Peer to Peer Abuse Prevention - Human Trafficking (OCOK annual requirement) - Normalcy (OCOK annual requirement) - 3.
+These items are also included in an annual training requirement in addition to transportation safety, professional ethics, civil rights compliance and infection control: - i.
+Protocols for Community-Based Care - ii.
+Job specific requirements, protocols for each job function - iii.
+Continuing education requirements for each job function and/or licensure - iv.
+Implementation guidelines and expectations for OCOK personnel - v.
+At all times OCOK and Network Providers will follow any DFPS dispositions in reference to additional training and those outlined in the OCOK Provider Manual - 4.
+Family Services Providers must meet training requirements according to their Monitoring Tool and Provider Manual.

 III.
-Strategies for Network Providers
+Strategies for Residential Network Providers

-- A. OCOK provides orientation and training to all individuals who provide services to network clients. - B. Network Providers must ensure its direct service personnel receive orientation and training, prior to serving network clients, on the systems of care model (SSCC); that may include training to support attainment of safety, permanency and well-being for children in their care.
-The training will include information on: - a. the network's mission, philosophy, goals, and services; - b. network operations and functioning; - c. network policies and procedures including access procedures; - d. network billing practices; - e. utilization management criteria; - f. the network's conflict of interest policies and ethical expectations; - g. the provider's role in the network's PQI process; and - h. any other issues of importance determined by OCOK.
+- A. OCOK provides orientation and training to personnel who provide services to network clients. - B. Network Providers must ensure its direct service personnel receive orientation and training, prior to serving network clients, on the systems of care model (SSCC); that may include training to support attainment of safety, permanency and well-being for children in their care.
+The training will include information on:

-- C. Network Providers must ensure the SSCC/OCOK model is included in its personnel orientation and trainings. - D. Network Providers must ensure all Caregivers/Foster Parents and/or Respite Providers receive training in accordance to RCCL Minimum Standards and DFPS Policy. - E. Additional training requirements can be found on the OCOK Provider Manual. - F. Training opportunities can be found on the OCOK website www.ourcommunity-ourkids.org.
+- a. the network's mission, philosophy, goals, and services; - b. network operations and functioning; - c. network policies and procedures including access procedures; - d. network billing practices; - e. utilization management criteria; - f. the network's conflict of interest policies and ethical expectations; - g. the provider's role in the network's PQI process; and - h. any other issues of importance determined by OCOK. - C. Network Providers must ensure the SSCC/OCOK model is included in its personnel orientation and trainings. - D. Network Providers must ensure all Caregivers/Foster Parents and/or Respite Providers receive training in accordance to RCCL Minimum Standards and DFPS Policy. - E. Additional training requirements can be found on the OCOK Provider Manual. - F. Training opportunities will be posted on the OCOK website www.oc-ok.org.